Guadalajara: 20th century

-Modern era
+International events

-The city has hosted numerous important international events, such as the first Cumbre Iberoamericana in 1991; the Third Summit of Heads of State and Governments of Latin America, the Caribbean, and the European Union in 2004; the Encuentro Internacional de Promotores y Gestores Culturales in 2005; and the 2011 Pan American Games.
-It was named the American Capital of Culture in 2005 and the Ciudad Educadora (Educator City). in 2006.
-It was recognized as Mexico's first Smart City due to its use of developing technology.
+The city has hosted numerous important international events, such as the first Cumbre Iberoamericana in 1991.
+The Third Summit of Heads of State and Governments of Latin America, the Caribbean, and the European Union was hosted in 2004.
+Guadalajara was also the venue to the Encuentro Internacional de Promotores y Gestores Culturales in 2005.
+The 2011 Pan American Games were staged and Guadalajara was named the American Capital of Culture in 2005 as well as the Ciudad Educadora in 2006.
+Guadalajara has been recognized as Mexico's first Smart City due to its use of developing technology.

-During each government period, the city went through structural plans with which new areas and commercial hubs were born and with which transnational corporations and international industries arrived in the city.
-The city housed the first shopping malls in Mexico.
+Expansion and municipality merger

 The city expanded rapidly before merging with the Zapopan municipality.
 Among the developments created during this period were the Guadalajara Expo, the light rail, shopping centers, the expansion of streets and avenues, and the birth and development of road infrastructure, services, tourism, industrial, etc. The first shopping center in Latin America emerged in the city, the first urban electric-train system in Latin America, and the first private university in Mexico.

-A 2007 survey entitled "Cities of the Future," FDi magazine ranked Guadalajara first among major Mexican cities and second among major North American cities in terms of economic potential, behind Chicago.
+In a 2007 survey entitled "Cities of the Future", FDi magazine ranked Guadalajara first among major Mexican cities and second among major North American cities in terms of economic potential, behind Chicago.
 The magazine also rated it as the most business-friendly Latin American city in 2007.